rubel75/fold2Bloch-VASP/README.md

   `WAVECAR` -- name of the input VASP wavefunction file

   `FX:FY:FZ` -- multiplicity of the primitive cell that was used to construct a supercell.
-Note: the supercell should be constracted on the basis of the primitive cell (not conventional).
+Note: the supercell should be constructed on the basis of the primitive cell (not conventional).

   `-ncl` -- optional switch that needs to be activated when the WAVECAR is produced by vasp_ncl code, which implies that the wavefunctions are spinors (default assumption is that WAVECAR comes from vasp_std or vasp_gam).

 ### Output
-Output is writen to `WAVECAR_*.f2b` file(s).
+Output is written to `WAVECAR_*.f2b` file(s).
 There is one output file for non-spin-polarized calculation and two files for the spin-polarized or spinor (vasp_ncl) calculations.
 Below is a sample of an output file.

     New K-values (x, y, z)       Eigenvalue (eV)  Weight 0.000000   0.000000   0.000000 -22.019998   1.000000